-- Type of incident or activity, location of incident, and description of persons involved (if criminal in nature) - Suspected injury or condition (if medical emergency) - · Your name, location, and number calling from personnel maintain a close working relationship with those agencies and serve as the College's liaison with them.
-Security personnel receive both annual and on-going training in a variety of safety and security related subjects.
+- Type of incident or activity, location of incident, and description of persons involved (if criminal in nature) - Suspected injury or condition (if medical emergency) - Your name, location, and number calling from

 This information will aid Campus Safety and Security staff in their response and subsequent handling of the incident.
 You should remain available to assist staff with any required additional information once they arrive.
 Campus Safety and Security staff are trained in medical emergency procedures and will notify additional medical and/or law enforcement support as needed.